Kong/kubernetes-ingress-controller/railgun/keps/0005-definition-of-done.md

 Cons:

 - ties issue resolution to releases
-- makes planning/acceptance more complicated
+- makes planning/acceptance more complicated because there is uncertainty whether a "closed" issue is actually "fully complete"
 - makes completion of milestones unclear (if a milestone is to be released at once, it would be visible as 0% completed until a release is made, and then suddenly jump to 100% completion)
 - requires additional maintainer/community coordination to retroactively close issues post-release